Safety Rules at School for Kids – Important Guidelines

 Importance of Child Safety in School

 Children are our world’s most precious gift.
-But as children, they may lack skills to protect themselves.
+But as children, they may lack the skills to protect themselves.
 The responsibility falls on parents and schools to safeguard children and teach them these skills.
 It is even better to make the children aware of any situation that may be unsafe for them so that they can tackle such people or circumstances as soon as they encounter them.

 A safe environment for children is also conducive to a better learning experience.
 Without the assurance of safety, students may be unable to focus on learning the skills necessary for a successful future.
 Even viewing violence while growing up can traumatise them and have detrimental effects on their health.